wushouhe/fabric-tools/build-hyperledgerFabric-for-SLES-linux-on-z.md

 1. Make sure that your Docker Daemon and Docker Registry are started.
     Refer to [Installing the Docker Client / Daemon](#installing-the-docker-client--daemon) and [Building the Docker Registry](#building-the-docker-registry) sections above for building and starting the Docker Daemon and Docker Registry.

-2. Create a new file called **/usr/local/bin/mkimage-zypp.sh** and paste the following contents into the new file.
+2. Create a new file called **/usr/local/bin/mkimage-zypp.sh** in **/usr/local/bin** and paste the following contents into the new file.
 Enable the executable attribute for the new file.

     ```
     #!/usr/bin/env bash